-Millions of Americans are addicted to opioids.
+Millions of Americans suffer from opioid addiction.
 Unfortunately, prolonged use of opioids can have a serious but rarely discussed consequence: constipation.
-Opioid-induced constipation affects a large number of people who use prescription opioid painkillers.
+Opioid induced constipation affects a large number of people who use prescription opioid painkillers.
 This condition negatively impacts quality of life, making it important to find a successful solution to opioid-induced constipation.

 What Is Opioid Induced Constipation?